 • Damage to the unit or house created by the exiting tenant.

 Damages: It is important for the incoming tenant to ask the exiting tenant for a copy of the “Move-in Condition Form.”
-This is a form received at move in by tenants to document pre-existing damage to the apartment.
+This is a form received at move in by tenants to document pre-existing damage to the apartment or house.
 This form is then used at move out to determine if any damage is the tenant’s responsibility.
+The incoming tenant will assume all damages, even if caused by the exiting tenant.

 Lease and Other Documents: If taking over a lease, please ask the exiting tenant for copies of all documents.
 If these documents are not attainable, our office will provide documentation if we retain a copy.
 Please be aware that we cannot provide copies of something that was never submitted to our office.
 Before committing to a lease takeover, it is important that you read all the legal documents, and discuss any questions with the office staff.